Adoration of the Magi (Fra Angelico and Filippo Lippi): Description

 The painting shows the three Magi or "kings" presenting their gifts to the infant Jesus, who is held by his mother.
 Saint Joseph stands beside her, and the manger, ox and ass of the usual depiction of the Nativity are behind this main group.
 Thus far the composition contains the inevitable components in a very standard arrangement.

 As very often, the subject has been combined with the Adoration of the Shepherds, who are represented by three figures in ragged dress, one behind Joseph, and two at the right side of the stable building behind.
 Only the first of these is looking at Jesus and Mary, from an oblique angle almost behind them.
 Of the other two, the kneeling one points in the direction of the manger, well behind the sacred figures.
 The manger is placed outside the stable, and the ox and ass are also in the open air.
 The interior of the stable is occupied by what are presumably the Magi's horses and their grooms, removing their tack and in one case checking a horseshoe.

 Behind the magi on the left a large procession of their retinues continue to arrive, passing through an arch that is part of a large ruined structure.
 To the right of the main group the city walls of Bethlehem run up a steep slope, with a road or path running in front of the walls.
-Down this another large group, presumably more of the Magis' parties, is coming, riding on camels and horses.
+Down this path another large group, presumably more of the Magi's party, is coming, riding on camels and horses.
 A number of townsfolk have come out through a gateway in the walls, and are looking and pointing, in one case kneeling in prayer, but all looking in a different direction from the final location of the main figures.

 At the top of the hill a large but indistinctly painted group form a crowd, perhaps funnelling down the narrow path.